nikhilroy219/AI-Projects/AI Lead Qualification/README.md

 | Anthropic Claude (claude-sonnet-4-6) | Lead qualification and output formatting |
 | Perplexity AI | Real-time company research and news retrieval |
 | Google Sheets | Raw company list and master sales sheet |

-## Qualification Ruleset

-Companies qualify as GREEN if they:

-- Operate energy assets, industrial facilities, or technology infrastructure in Europe
-- Have senior decision-makers in operations, technology, or strategy
-- Employ 50+ people with a track record of operational activity

-Hard disqualifiers: consultancies, government bodies, universities, pure software vendors with no energy customer base.

 ## Setup